-If a Trainee takes parental leave, he/she will have to make up this time on the programme, similarly to that of a flexible Trainee.
-Any time that is taken as parental leave must be made up before a Trainee will be awarded their CSCST.
+If a trainee takes parental leave, he/she will have to make up this time on the programme, similarly to that of a flexible trainee.
+Any time that is taken as parental leave must be made up before a trainee will be awarded their CSCST.
 This includes parental leave taken in blocks or as part of a shortened week.
-Of note parental leave is treated like flexible training, it is not considered leave of absence.
+Parental leave is not considered a leave of absence.